Communications – Combatting Human Trafficking in Bangladesh

 - BC/TIP developed 25 referral directories (for 23 Districts and 2 Upazilas) where all District level service providers committed to ensuring comprehensive support for trafficking victims and survivors.
 All the directories are being used by stakeholders including district administrations.

 - The program printed and distributed 8,000 copies of the NPA, 40,000 copies of a booklet on the NPA and PSHTA, and 30,000 copies of a booklet on CM.
 These were distributed among stakeholders mainly through MOHA, local administrations, and BC/TIP partners.

 - BC/TIP developed five e-learning audio-visual training modules for the promotion of safe migration and prevention of human trafficking.
 Through successful advocacy with a2i under GOB’s ICT division, all modules are now available on a2i web portal (MUKTAPAATH) for mass awareness.
 These modules are open to anyone with an internet connection.
 Participants receive a certificate upon completing the modules.

-Chief of Party, BC/TIP
+Acting Chief of Party, BC/TIP

 This media content is made possible by the generous support of the American people through the United States Agency for International Development (USAID) under cooperative agreement No. AID-388-A-14-00003 to reduce the prevalence of human trafficking in Bangladesh and increase the protection of civil and human rights by preventing and reducing the risks of trafficking, protecting trafficking survivors, prosecuting trafficking offenders, and fostering effective partnerships among stakeholders.
 The contents are the responsibility of Winrock International and do not necessarily reflect the views of USAID or the United States Government.